Li Yu (Southern Tang): Shi poetry

 "To the Tune of Liǔ Zhī" mentioned in the cí section may also be classified as a shi.

 Prose writing

-Though miscellaneous in character, Li Yu's surviving prose writings also demonstrated his poetic genius.
-For example, "Dirge for the Zhaohui Queen Zhou" is rhymed and almost entirely in regular four-character metre, resembling the dominant fu form a millennium before.
+Li's surviving prose are miscellaneous in character.
+For example, "Dirge for the Zhaohui Queen Zhou" is rhymed and almost entirely in regular four-character metre, resembling the fu form a millennium before.

 Calligraphy

-Li Yu's calligraphy style has been dubbed "Golden Inlaid Dagger" (金錯刀) for its perceived force and clarity.
+Li Yu's calligraphy style has been dubbed "Golden Inlaid Dagger" (金錯刀) for its perceived force.
 As one Song Dynasty writer noted: "The large characters are like split bamboo, the small ones like clusters of needles; altogether unlike anything done with a brush!"

 Television series

 Three independent television series focused on the complex relationships between Li Yu (Li Houzhu), Emperor Taizu of Song (Zhao Kuangyin) and the various women in their lives.
 They are: